 One thing that many home buyers aren’t aware of is that the FHA approved underwriter will require you to sign IRS Form 4506-T. This allows the FHA lender to request a copy of your tax transcripts for the last two years.

 The underwriter needs to see that the income that you reported to the IRS matches what you put on your application.
 This is why you may want to reduce your business deductions for at least a year before you apply for a loan.
 Sure, you may pay more in taxes, but you have to show sufficient taxable income to get approved for a mortgage.
+Make sure that you verify the FHA max loan amount for your region.
+The loan limits vary by county across the nation.

 The Bottom Line